-Anything you mention in your Personal Statement may be brought up in an interview, so make sure you go back through the wider reading and work experience you included in your Personal Statement to be fully prepared.
+Anything you mention in your Personal Statement will likely be brought up in an Interview, so make sure you go back through the wider reading and work experience you included in your Personal Statement to be fully prepared.
 Don’t get caught out!

-We shall use this example from a successful Personal Statement for Cambridge Medicine (the full analysis of the Personal Statement can be found here):
+We shall use this example from a successful Personal Statement for Cambridge Medicine we analysed.

 THE PERSONAL STATEMENT